WhitneyDempsey/hello/README.md

 ### Question 2a: How do I approach developing programs?
 ### Question 2b: What Agile process do I hope to incorporate into my future development work?

+** Answer **

+I approach development in an iterative way by breaking work into small, manageable pieces and improving the product through regular feedback and testing.
+This allows issues to be identified early and changes to be made without disrupting the entire project.

+In the future, I want to continue using Agile practices like Continuous integration/ continuous delivery to automate testing and deployment, along with daily stand ups to keep the team aligned and quickly address blockers.

 ### Question 3: What does it mean to be a good team member in software development?

+** Answer **

+Being a good team member means putting the team's success first.
+This includes communicating openly, taking responsibility for your work, and being willing to help others when needed.
+It also means being respectful during dicussions and code reviews, staying open to feedback, and maintaining a positive collaborative attitude so the team can work effectively together.